skygate/skylabs-redux/docs/tutorial.md

 npm start
 ```

-head over http://localhost:3000 and open up the console with F12.
+Head over http://localhost:3000 and open up the console with F12.

 We've exported the store as a global variable so we can access its methods.
 Let's try!